-- 1.1 The 'Guidelines on Valuation Basis for Liabilities of Labuan Life Insurance Business' (the Guidelines) sets out prudential requirements that should be observed by Labuan (re)insurers in valuing liabilities of their life insurance business, with the aim of providing for those liabilities at a specified level of adequacy with explicit prudential margins. - 1.2 For the purpose of the Guidelines, the term 'Labuan insurer' shall be taken to include reinsurer underwriting life reinsurance business, unless otherwise specified.
+1.1 The 'Guidelines on Valuation Basis for Liabilities of Labuan Life Insurance Business' (the Guidelines) sets out prudential requirements that should be observed by Labuan (re)insurers in valuing liabilities of their life insurance business.
+The aim is to ensure those liabilities are reserved at a specified level of adequacy with explicit prudential margins.